 This guide will show you how you can install Python 3.7 (or any other version) for a single user without using sudo.
 Note that it will only be available for that user, and can be convenient if you don't want to affect other users on the same machine.

 1. Download the source code

 First download the source.
 As I'm writing this guide, the latest version is 3.7.9.

 wget https://www.python.org/ftp/python/3.7.9/Python-3.7.9.tar.xz tar -xf Python-3.7.9.tar.xz

-To build python will all its features, we will install the minimum build dependencies, plus some optional once to get features like ssl for python.
+Your system may or may not have these already installed.
+To build python with all its features, we will install the minimum build dependencies, plus some optional once to get features like ssl for python.
 You can choose to ignore some of these if you want.

 sudo apt install -y build-essential libreadline-dev libssl-dev libsqlite3-dev libgdbm-dev libgdbm-compat-dev libbz2-dev tk-dev liblzma-dev libffi-dev